-Local Support Groups (LSGs) are run by FHT members, who would like to bring together therapists and student therapists in their area to network, hear from interesting speakers on a wide range of topics and attend workshops.
-Below we have answered a lot of the typical questions people have asked before becoming a Coordinator.
+Local Support Groups (LSGs) are run by FHT members, who would like to bring together therapists and student therapists in their area to network, hear from interesting speakers on a wide range of topics, and attend workshops.
+Below we have answered some of the typical questions people have asked before becoming a Coordinator.

 Q Are there any prerequisites for becoming a Coordinator?